jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 But no one should let the rulebooks of old philosophies determine right and wrong when up against a person's right to evolve on the frontline.
 Like voting our interests in elections, we the people on the frontline today need the freedom to decide which tool best solves a problem.
 The right and duty to evolve must trump all other considerations.
 Today old philosophies should not be our ruling philosophy simply because they weren't created with the Internet Age in mind.

 We're already starting to use digital tools to improve our lives.
 YouTube product reviews.
 Wikipedia articles.
 Cutting off cable and using Netflix.
 But there's so much more to do.
-By controlling modern tools, the middle-class is stargint to take control of society's new levers of power.
+By controlling modern tools, the middle-class is starting to take control of society's new levers of power.
 Wanting to control their lives, instead of chasing Right/Left phantoms, is the rebellion inside our mind we need to establish the Internet Age.

 That's why controlling tools is the Nature of all political battles.
 Whether in galaxies far far away, street fights in parking lots, wars between nations, or your own life.
 It's why antagonists make new tools against the rules.
-And why I needed to write a book to remind everyone philosophies and rules are supposed empower player gods and empower human evolution, not get in its way.
+And why I needed to write a book to remind everyone philosophies and rules are supposed empower player gods to push human evolution, not get in its way.
 But since many rules stall the Internet Age upgrade Stargazer, we must pack our bags, rally our friends, and get ready for a fight.
 It's time to blow up a Death Star.

 https://youtu.be/CY9-y5zZkxs?t=8
-_This is good politics.
-A regular person using a modern tool to improve his life, increase his power, and improve his civilization.
-Isn't this the person who'd help you wint he game of civilzation?
+_Isn't this the person you'd want playing your game of civilzation?
+A regular person using a modern tool to improve his life, increase his power, and improve his society.
 And once we've done our daily work, we can play basketball, watch a movie, or do whatever else we want.
-Just don't chase phantom communists or fascists.
-You're better off sealing that drafty window._
+Just we shouldn't chase phantom communists or fascists.
+We're better off sealing that drafty window._

 # ACT TWO - BLOWING UP THE DEATH STAR